MinaProtocol/mina/docs/specs/consensus/README.md

 This is a `w`-long window that shifts `v`-slots at a time.

 The `v`-shifting `w`-window and the selection of `v` as a fraction of `w` are important for the security of Samasika.
 Proper selection of these parameters ensures that the succinct window density algorithm captures the critical window (described in [Section 5.2.2](#522-long-range-fork-rule)).
-The Samasika research paper presents security proofs that calculate what values of `v`, `w` and sub-windows per window are safe.
+The Samasika research paper presents security proofs that calculate what values of `v`, `w` and sub-windows per window (discussed next) are safe.

 ### 5.4.3 Sub-windows

-A `sliding window` can also be viewed as a collection of sub-windows.
+A sliding window can also be viewed as a collection of `sub-windows`.
 That is, you can think of a `w`-length window as being comprised of `k` sub-windows, each of length `v` slots.
 For the parameters given in the table above, the sliding window looks like this:

 ```text
    |s1,...,s7|s8,...,s14| ... |s71,...,s77|